 Each league typically features two or more local teams which compete in public matches, called bouts, for a diverse fan base.

 Most players in these leagues skate under aliases, many of which are creative examples of word play with satirical, mock-violent or sexual puns, alliteration, and allusions to pop culture.
 Some players claim their names represent alter egos which they adopt whilst skating.
-By the 2009 season, however, a small number of players on at least three leagues had started skating under their real names.
+Since 2009 season, some of the players have started skating under their real names.

 The sport of Roller Derby consists of two teams of four defensive players and one jammer – the point scorer.
 The game begins with the pivots and the blockers (defensive players) skating in front in a tight formation (the pack).

 The jammers race to pass through the pack once, at which time no points are scored – but a “lead jammer” position can be established.
 They continue to race around the track a second time and attempt to pass the pack again.
 The jammers score one point for each opponent they lap as long as they pass that player in bounds and without penalties.

 The jammers may continue to race and score points for two minutes or until the lead jammer “calls off the jam” (by putting their hands on their hips).
 Generally, a jammer scores four points each time she makes it through the pack within bounds and five points if she laps the other jammer!
 Like any sport, Roller Derby has many fine print detailed rules, penalties and strategies!
 And obviously, the team with the most points at the end of the game wins!

 - No back blocking (pushing from behind)

 - No deliberate falling in front of another skater

 - When using arms for blocking, the arm must be bent, not extended full length

 - No use of elbows as a weapon to the chest or face